 - a.
-Demonstrated experience maintaining program compliance, and other necessary case documentation, in obtaining, recording and utilizing databases and electronic storage of career seeker case files.
-Proposals should show how these systems will be utilized for innovative case management to reduce duplication of career seeker's documentation submissions. - b.
+Demonstrated successful experience in maintaining program compliance, and other necessary case documentation, in obtaining, recording and utilizing databases and electronic storage of career seeker case files. - b.
 Respondents must show a thorough working knowledge of all applicable laws, regulations, and policies to ensure the appropriate delivery of workforce development services are provided within all programs. - c.
 Describe innovative approaches towards effective management of case files that assist staff in accurate and timely data entry.
 Use of technology or career seeker management tools should be described in detail. - d.
 Describe resources and practices that assist case managers with workflow and scheduling of meetings. - e.
 The Workforce Development Services Provider is responsible for the collection of career seeker information which includes engagement with case managers.
-Proposals should describe how information gathered will be used to increase interactions between case managers and career seekers.

-f.
-Describe any monitoring or quality data program used to ensure the data entry is accurate.
+Proposals should describe how information gathered will be used to increase interactions between case managers and career seekers. - f.
+Describe any monitoring or quality data program used to ensure that data entry is accurate.